AppFair/appfair.github.io/index.md

 App development should be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
 Note, however, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
-It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.
+It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` stages of the process.
-Specifically, your build must not rely on any script build phases that you add to the project files since these scripts will not be run during `I-R`.
+Specifically, your build must not rely on any script build stages that you add to the project files since these scripts will not be run during `I-R`.

 When adding project files, they should be added directly to the `App` Swift package's `Sources/App/` folder or a sub-folder that you create.
 These source files will automatically be incorporated into the Xcode project, so there is no need to add the sources files to the project itself; doing so may result in built errors.